donavenom/visualizations/README.md

 Unnecessary borders and lines were removed.
 The present lines -- the dotted horizontal lines -- serve as guiding markers to help viewers clarify which dots belong to which months as the dots extend further away from the name of the months found on the y-axis.
 I also scaled daily COVID-19 cases to thousands in order to save "ink".

 *Principle 2 - Mobilize every graphical element to show the data*
 I feel like this type of chart already conforms to this principle, as every data point is unobstructed by graphical elements and clearly distinguishable.
-I am not sure what I could have done here improve on this principle.
+I am not sure what I could have done here to improve on this principle.

 *Principle 3 - Maximize data density and the size of the data matrix*
 I feel like this plot conforms to maximizing data density as I am displaying three sources of information (months, counts of daily reported COVID-19 cases, and types of COVID-19 cases).
 As for maximizing the size of the data matrix, I increased the plot margins to allow for more space between the dots and pushed out the x-/y-axis labels closer to the outer limits.
 At first, I played around with shrinking the data points but this effort made it more difficult to discern how many cases each dot represented.
 I ultimately chose to make the data dots a bit larger.